Different Ways To Share State In Svelte 5

 Notice how you don’t have to specify a getter and setter for count

-since Svelte does that for you unless you want to:
+, since Svelte does that for you:

 export class Counter {